spcourse/python/en/installing/computer/index.md

 ### Quick installation test

-To test whether each of our steps has gone correctly, we will write a small program named "hello".
+To test whether each of our steps has been done correctly, we will write a small program named "hello".
 Open Atom and create a new file named `hello.py`.
 In this program, place the following code:

 	print('Hello, world!')

-Save your program in a folder that is easily accessable (we recommend you create a folder that will contain all your code from here on out) and open a terminal.
+Save your program in a folder that is easily accessible (we recommend you create a folder that will contain all your code from here on out) and open a terminal.

 Using your terminal, navigate to the folder containing the file `hello.py`.
 Remember, use `cd` to change directory, `pwd` to print your current directory, and `ls` to verify that `hello.py` is in the folder you are currently in.
 Now, run the following command: